LincaMarius/ISAP-1_Schematic/README.md

 The output is permanently active because pins 1 and 2 are connected to ground.
 The outputs are labeled O0 to O7.

+The schematic does not present any other changes compared to the original one.

 ![ Figure 12 ](/Pictures/Figure12.png)

 ### Binary Display